 Discovery and Description

-Beep beep, I see a brown UPS truck, I rush out the side door, intercept the driver on the side stairs, we exchange greetings, he hands me the package and I return inside.
-Glancing out the window, I see the UPS truck is not there.
+Beep Beep,–!
+I see a brown UPS truck, I rush out the side door, intercept the driver on the side stairs, we exchange greetings, he hands me the package, and I return inside.
+Glancing out the window, I see the UPS truck left.

-After opening the ends of the cardboard box I push the contents out.
-This package is wrapped with the instructions printed cardboard sleeve with a plastic handle.
-The sleeve slides off with ease revealing the carrying case with an adjustable shoulder strap.
-After opening the 2 side brackets the chair slides out with ease.
-I glance at the construction, pleased with the sturdy look of the legs and frame of the chair.
-I have never forgotten the chair that collapsed on me years ago.
+I open the ends of the cardboard box and push the contents out.
+This package is wrapped with its instructions printed on a cardboard sleeve with a plastic handle.
+The sleeve slides off with ease revealing a carrying case with an adjustable shoulder strap.
+After opening the 2 side brackets the chair lega slide out with ease.
+I glance at the construction, pleased with the sturdy look of the chair’s legs and frame.
+I haven’t forgotten the chair that collapsed on me years ago.
 Holding the chair with the feet down I place my foot on both feet of the chair and pull up to extend the legs.
 I rotate the armrest per the picture on the box.
-In seconds the chair is ready to sit.
-Well, almost all the time.
-I find using the least amount of force to open the chair works the best.
+In seconds the chair is ready for use.
+Well, it’s ready that quickly almost every time.
+I find using the least amount of force to open the chair works best.

 Storage places on chair

-A drink holder is on the right side of the chair.
-It is about 3 in (7.6 cm) by about 4 in (10.2 cm) deep.
-This pocket accommodates most beverage containers ½ L or smaller.
+There is a drink holder on the right side of the chair.
+It is circular about 3 in (7.6 cm) by about 4 in (10.2 cm) deep.
+This pocket accommodates most beverage containers 16oz/ ½ L or smaller.
 Next to the drink holder is a pocket with a flap that attaches with the hook and loop method.
-The size of this pocket is about 4.5 in (11.4 cm) by 4.5 in (11.4 cm).
-On the left arm of the chair is a zippered pocket with dimensions of about 4.5 in (11.4 cm) by 8 in (20.3 cm).
+This pocket is about 4.5 in (11.4 cm) by 4.5 in (11.4 cm).
+There is a zippered pocket on the left arm of the chair that is about 4.5 in (11.4 cm) by 8 in (20.3 cm).

 Chair Back Storage Caddy